ranchercommunity/mrdx_reloaded/MRDX.Qol.MagicBananaStatic/README.md

 All Magic Banana variants are available through the mod.

-Please use the configuration file'
+Please use the configuration file to select which banana you would like.

-&nbsp;

 ### Latest Updates

+##### v0.1.2

+* Required for Base Mod compatibility.

 ##### v0.1.1

-Updated Preview Imagery to match other MR2DX Mods.
+* Updated Preview Imagery to match other MR2DX Mods.

 ##### v0.1.0

-Initial Release
+* Initial Release